MetaCell/PsyNeuLinkView/package/README.md

 open ~/psyneulinkviewer-darwin-x64/psyneulinkviewer.app/
 ```

-The application should open up after succesfully after this.
+The application should open up succesfully after this.
+A desktop icon should be visible as well.

 # Installation process inside script